joshbenner/mudsling/docs/stock perms.markdown

 * boot players -- Disconnect other players.
 * shout -- Can shout.
 * ban -- Can ban players and IP addresses.
+* create channels -- Can create new channel objects via +chancreate.

 ## Object Lock types
 * control